x49eightyk3/ECE884_DeepLearning/README.md

 In the figures below are the results from utilizing the denoised neural network vs the noisy file.

 In the graph below, we are able to see the performance of 6 sentences comparing the performance of the denoised file vs the noisy file interpreted through Wav2Vec.
 The denoised files performed worse in SP02 and SP07.
 This is due to Wav2Vec interpeting a majority of the wav forms with an WER of .1111.
-The denoised file reduced a majority of the noisy feedback but also reduced the wavs and feedback that is used to interpret speech units.
+The denoised file reduced a majority of the noisy feedback but also reduced the sound and feedback that is used to interpret speech units.
+This results in Wav2Vec being unable to accurately interpret the wav forms.

+As we can see below, Wav2Vec in this case was able to pick up a majority of the noisy file but when denoising was applied Wav2Vec was not able to accurately interpret the wav files.
+SP01 - Ground Truth Statement: HE KNEW THE SKILL OF THE GREAT YOUNG ACTRESS sp02_airport_sn5.wav - Noisy File - HE KNEW THE SKILL OF THE GREAT YOUNG MAN Noisy0.wav - Denoised File - HO KNEW THE THILL OF HIS READ YOUNG ACT

 Graph 1.
 ![image](https://user-images.githubusercontent.com/101994705/166605282-3c81673a-243c-4b6a-8c99-3939159a5726.png)